CANADA TRAVEL GUIDE

 How's Your French?

-Brush up on your French before your trip to Canada.
+Need any easy way to brush up on your French for your trip to Québec?

 The culture is European-influenced – mostly by the English and French – and its indigenous people.
 Canada is considered progress and diverse, as it provides nationalized health care and a great education and national park system; it legalized marijuana and same-sex marriage; it has strict gun laws and outlawed capital punishment; and it accepts many immigrants – all to promote a just society under a national constitution.
 Oh, and when they travel they are not afraid to display their Canadian flag on their luggage or bags (probably so others don’t mistake them for Americans).